Skip to main content

 • Students publish the digital version of Inscape: a Journal of Literature and Art in fall semester and in winter semester (see the website at inscape.byu.edu).
 The journal is managed by graduate student editors currently in the MFA program, but interested undergraduate students may also serve as assistant editors and team leads once they have experience.
 Staff members learn the business and craft of editing and publishing through soliciting and evaluating submissions, content editing, and formatting pieces of writing as well as evaluating visual art.
 They also gain experience in marketing; social media; writing for the web, web design, and web content management; event planning; and interviewing.
 Experts in publishing, writing, editing, visual art, and marketing guest lecture during class as well.
 The staff learns and uses publishing tools like Wordpress, Photoshop, and Submittable.
 Students enrolled in ENGL 394R will also create a professional portfolio that includes a resume and cover letter/letter of application, a mock interview, a fleshed-out LinkedIn profile, a book review, and a job networking experience.
 The Inscape internship is designed for creative writers, editors, and students who want to work in the publishing industry; it can be especially helpful to editing or creative writing minors.
 Inscape is the most professional student journal experience on campus—and it looks great on a resume!

-• In this section of English 394R, students will work with local government and other civic-minded organizations to improve urban design, public transportation, and community development.
-Students might, for instance, assist city planners in developing and writing one of the city’s neighborhood plans or help develop a culture of active transportation on campus.
+• In this fall semester's Provo City Lab (ENGL 394R, sec 002), students will work with Provo City staff and BYU faculty to develop themed walking tours of Provo that introduce individuals to the city's history, culture, topography, and residents.
+These walking tours will help students, full-time residents, and visitors get to know Provo better and will be hosted on BYU's and Provo City's walking tour apps.
 The course is designed to help students recognize that they can draw upon the competencies they have developed in their English, General Education, and other courses in their efforts to contribute in important ways to the communities to which they belong.

 For IP&T 495R (taught together w/394) Design Thinking Minor.